 If you need something quick, let’s say within a month then you can consider a progressive web app.
 We know that native app development takes months and many businesses just cannot afford that.
 That’s the reason they prefer PWA development as it takes less time than native app development so that brands can quickly get done with this to focus on sales and marketing.

 So we have finally come to the conclusion.
-We hope you liked the article and if you are still with us then it must be evident now that after going through all the advantages and disadvantages of PWAs, it’s clear that the advantages outweigh the disadvantages to a great extent.
+We hope you liked the article and if you are still with us then it must be evident now that after going through all the disadvantages and advantages of progressive web apps, it’s clear that the advantages outweigh the disadvantages to a great extent.

 Despite the fact that the particular technology is relatively new (as far as web development technology is concerned), PWAs are already benefiting businesses and they are here to stay.
 Therefore, if you are an organization that works dynamically and wants to be always ahead of time then you just can’t neglect the presence of PWAs in this smartphone era.